X25-M: Overview

 Around May 2008, rumors and various leaks about a possible mainstream affordable SSD released by Intel surfaced.
 A couple weeks after, Intel indirectly confirmed the rumors by releasing a promotional video.

 Intel then released its X25 series of SSDs which consisted of three different drives: The X25-V, X25-M, and X25-E. The letter after each name stands for value, mainstream, and extreme respectively.
-The X25-M was released in an 80GB capacity with 50 nm NAND flash memory in a 2.5" form factor.
+The X25-M was released in an 80 GB capacity with 50 nm NAND flash memory in a 2.5" form factor.
 The 160 GB capacity version came out several months after.
 Intel then released a 34 nm flash memory version in the middle of 2009.
 Because Intel used the same exact name for these new drives, the consumers nicknamed the 34 nm SSDs as the "X25-M G2".
 A third generation drive called the "X25-M G3" was rumored to come out in late 2010 but was delayed until early 2011.
 However, a blog said it was quietly sold on Taobao, a Chinese eBay-esque website.